awsdocs/amazon-aurora-user-guide/doc_source/devops-guru-for-rds.md

 DevOps Guru for RDS collects data about your Aurora databases from Amazon RDS Performance Insights\.
 The most important metric is `DBLoad`\.
 DevOps Guru for RDS consumes the Performance Insights metrics, analyzes them with machine learning, and publishes insights to the dashboard\.

-### DevOps Guru insights<a name="devops-guru-for-rds.how-it-works.insights"></a>

 An *insight* is a collection of related anomalies that were detected by DevOps Guru\.

-#### Reactive insights<a name="devops-guru-for-rds.how-it-works.insights.reactive"></a>

-A *reactive insight* identifies anomalous behavior as it occurs\.
-If DevOps Guru for RDS finds performance issues in your Amazon Aurora DB instances, it publishes a reactive insight in the DevOps Guru dashboard\.
-For more information, see [Working with insights in DevOps Guru](https://docs.aws.amazon.com/devops-guru/latest/userguide/working-with-insights.html) in the *Amazon DevOps Guru User Guide*\.
+In DevOps Guru for RDS, an *anomaly* is a pattern that deviates from what is considered normal performance for your Amazon Aurora database\.

-#### Proactive insights<a name="devops-guru-for-rds.how-it-works.insights.proactive"></a>
+### Proactive insights<a name="devops-guru-for-rds.how-it-works.insights.proactive"></a>

 A *proactive insight* lets you know about problematic behavior before it occurs\.
-It contains anomalies with recommendations and related metrics to help you address issues in your Aurora databases before become bigger problems\.
+It contains anomalies with recommendations and related metrics to help you address issues in your Amazon Aurora databases before become bigger problems\.
 These insights are published in the DevOps Guru dashboard\.

 For example, DevOps Guru might detect that your Aurora PostgreSQL database is creating many on\-disk temporary tables\.
 If not addressed, this trend might lead to performance issues\.
 Each proactive insight includes recommendations for corrective behavior and links to relevant topics in either [Tuning Aurora MySQL with Amazon DevOps Guru proactive insights](MySQL.Tuning.proactive-insights.md) or [Tuning Aurora PostgreSQL with Amazon DevOps Guru proactive insights](PostgreSQL.Tuning_proactive_insights.md)\.
 For more information, see [Working with insights in DevOps Guru](https://docs.aws.amazon.com/devops-guru/latest/userguide/working-with-insights.html) in the *Amazon DevOps Guru User Guide*\.

-### DevOps Guru anomalies<a name="devops-guru-for-rds.how-it-works.anomalies"></a>

-In DevOps Guru for RDS, an *anomaly* is a pattern that deviates from what is considered normal performance for your Amazon Aurora database\.
+### Reactive insights<a name="devops-guru-for-rds.how-it-works.insights.reactive"></a>

+A *reactive insight* identifies anomalous behavior as it occurs\.
+If DevOps Guru for RDS finds performance issues in your Amazon Aurora DB instances, it publishes a reactive insight in the DevOps Guru dashboard\.
+For more information, see [Working with insights in DevOps Guru](https://docs.aws.amazon.com/devops-guru/latest/userguide/working-with-insights.html) in the *Amazon DevOps Guru User Guide*\.

 #### Causal anomalies<a name="devops-guru-for-rds.how-it-works.anomalies.causal"></a>